shadab04/AI-Resume-Screening-Ranking-System-Python/README.md

 - Use **more AI models** for better resume analysis.
 - User can give **Real-Time Feedback**.
 - **Multiple Resume Formats**  Supporting Word documents and other file types, not just PDFs.

+## ⚠️Limitations of AI Resume Screening and Ranking Systems
+- Lack of Context Understanding
+- Over-Reliance on Keywords
+- Bias in Training Data
+- Difficulty with Formatting
+- Privacy Concerns

 ## 💡 Contribution
 Feel free to fork this repo, add improvements, and make a pull request! 🚀